 The Wisconsin Department of Health Services (DHS) has received questions regarding the Medicaid home and community-based services settings rule.
 These FAQs provide guidance on the requirements of the settings rule.

-Why is the Department of Health Services assessing settings that provide services to adults, children and youth with disabilities, and elders?
+Why is DHS assessing settings that provide services to elders and to adults, children, and youth with disabilities?

-The federal Centers for Medicare & Medicaid Services (CMS) requires all states that operate Medicaid home and community-based services (HCBS) waivers to comply with a new federal rule by March 17, 2019.
-The purpose of the new “HCBS settings” rule is to ensure that people receiving services through HCBS waiver programs have access to the benefits of community living and are able to receive services in the most integrated setting.
+The federal Centers for Medicare & Medicaid Services (CMS) requires all states that operate Medicaid home and community-based services waivers to comply with a federal rule.
+The purpose of the HCBS settings rule is to ensure that people receiving services through HCBS waiver programs have access to the benefits of community living and are able to receive services in the most integrated setting.

 Does the HCBS settings rule prohibit Medicaid funding for institutions?

-The new rule does not change the funding for institutions, such as nursing homes and intermediate care facilities for individuals with intellectual disabilities.
+The settings rule does not change the funding for institutions, such as nursing homes and intermediate care facilities for individuals with intellectual disabilities.
 These institutions are funded through the Medicaid State Plan.
 Institutions have never been allowable settings for long-term residential care under 1915(c) waiver authority.

 - Seek employment.

 - Interact with peers who do not have disabilities.

 Will people have to move out of a setting that does not meet the HCBS settings rule?

 The goal of DHS is to assist settings to come into compliance with the rule through the remediation process.
 If a setting cannot, or chooses not to, make changes that will allow compliance, the waiver program will work with people in that setting to provide other options that are in compliance with the rule.